 P-P and P-M

 In a point-to-point setup, the physical channel is shared between two Bluetooth devices.
-In a point-to-multipoint setup, the physical channel is shared among several Bluetooth devices.
-Each Bluetooth device can only use one physical channel at a time.
+In a point-to-multipoint setup — the basis of multipoint Bluetooth — the physical channel is shared among several Bluetooth devices within a Bluetooth Piconet.
+Each Bluetooth device can only use one physical channel at a time, which is why multi channel communication in multipoint Bluetooth requires careful time-division management.

 HCI Baseband Controller

 To support multiple operations at once, devices use time-division multiplexing between the channels.
-This allows a Bluetooth device to seem like it's operating in multiple piconets at the same time, while still being discoverable and connectable.
-The Host Controller Interface (HCI) layer plays a big role in managing connections with multiple devices.
+This multi channel communication approach allows a multipoint Bluetooth device to seem like it is operating in multiple Bluetooth Piconet networks simultaneously while still being discoverable and connectable.
+The Host Controller Interface (HCI) layer plays a big role in managing connections in multipoint Bluetooth with multiple devices.
 Baseband controller enables the actual physical connection between devices.
-It concerns connection establishment within piconet, addressing, packet format, timing and power control.
+It concerns connection establishment within the Bluetooth Piconet, addressing, packet format, timing, and power control.
+Multi channel communication for multipoint Bluetooth is coordinated at this baseband controller level.

 Higher level Bluetooth Protocols

-Baseband Control layer provides two basic types of physical links that can be established between a master device and a slave device - Synchronous Connection Oriented (SCO) and Asynchronous Connection-Less (ACL).
+The Baseband Control layer provides two basic types of physical links that can be established between a master device and a slave device in a Bluetooth Piconet — Synchronous Connection Oriented (SCO) and Asynchronous Connection-Less (ACL).

 Synchronous connection oriented (SCO)

-SCO provides a circuit switched connection, where a dedicated, point-to-point link is established between the master device and the slave device before communication starts.
-SCO is a symmetric link; i.e. fixed slots are allocated for each direction.
-SCO radio links are used for time critical data transfer, mainly voice data.
+SCO provides a circuit switched connection, where a dedicated point-to-point link is established between the master device and the slave device before communication starts.
+SCO is a symmetric link with fixed slots allocated for each direction.
+SCO radio links are used for time-critical data transfer, mainly voice data — one of the primary Bluetooth applications for multipoint Bluetooth headsets.
 A master device can support three SCO links with the same or different slaves.
 A slave device can have a maximum of three SCO links with its master device.
 The focus is minimization of time latency.
-The maximum data rate of SCO link is 64,000 bps (bits per second).
-Four types of packets are allowed on the SCO logical transport: HV1, HV2, HV3 and DV.
+The maximum data rate of an SCO link is 64,000 bps.
+Four types of packets are allowed on the SCO logical transport: HV1, HV2, HV3, and DV.

 HV2 packetThe HV2 packet has 20 information bytes.
 The bytes are protected with a rate 2/3 FEC.
 No MIC is present.
 No CRC is present.
 The payload length is fixed at 240 bits.
 There is no payload header present.